Category: ethics

 This last thing is emphasized because rights would not be necessary if you lived alone, or even if you lived in a small and insular society.
 Rights derive from three things: human individuation, human society, and the power of choice, which gives rise to moral agency.

-Rights, unlike math, are discoveries, not inventions.
+Rights are discoveries, not inventions.
 One proof of this is found in the fact that the only alternative to acting by right is acting by permission.
 Whose permission?
 Answering that question is where you’ll first begin to glimpse the true nature of rights.
 Indeed, rights are not only not invented: they are an outgrowth of a crucial human need: morality.

 Amoralism is the end result of denying the existence of rights.

 If humans do not exist by right, humans exist by permission.
 Whose permission?
 Whoever holds control.
-Force, therefore, becomes the standard.
+Force therefore becomes the standard.

 No freedom and no justice can exist if rights don’t exist — or, in other words, if rights are invented.
 Indeed, one of the definitions that Oxford gives for rights is the following: “A justifiable claim, on legal or moral grounds, to have or obtain something, or to act in a certain way.”
 Another definition that Oxford gives is this: “Righteousness, truth, or justice; esp. the cause of truth or justice.”

 The very word rights in this context has its origins in ancient Roman law and is related to the Roman word jus.
-According to historian J. Stuart Jackson, jus “is wider than that of positive law laid down by authority, and denotes an order morally binding on the members of the community.”
+According to historian J. Stuart Jackson, “jus is wider than that of positive law laid down by authority, and denotes an order morally binding on the members of the community.”
 In the Roman sense of the word, “right” meant “what is just.”
 The Roman juris Ulpian considered a person’s right “that which is due him [or her] given his [or her] status as a human being.”
 (Cambridge Ancient History: The Primitive Institutions of Rome, H. Stuart Jackson.)

 Rights entitle holders to certain freedoms — specifically, the freedom to move and act in a certain way.
-Notice that phrase “freedom to act”; it is a crucial distinction because rights do not assure you of anything except the freedom to try.
+Notice that phrase “freedom to act.”
+It is a crucial distinction because rights do not assure you of anything except the freedom to try.

 But what is the stuff of rights?
 Of what are they made?

 Choice is a prerequisite of morality: there can be no good or bad if there is no freedom to choose a certain course of action.
 Rights, in turn, are an elaboration upon morality — specifically, morality within a societal framework.
 That is the link between ethics and politics, which rights supply us with.
-It is for this reason that rights have been described by Herbert Spencer (et al) as “politico-ethical precepts.”
+It is for this reason that rights have been described by Herbert Spencer as “politico-ethical precepts.”

 Rights, then, are ultimately grounded in the human capacity of choice — which is to say, free will — because human action is not automatic; and so, therefore, human survival is not automatic but entails choice.
 As Samual Adams expressed it: